KateAnn19/kateann19/README.md

 [![Portfolio badge](https://img.shields.io/badge/portfolio-✨-brightgreen)](https://kateann19.github.io/)
 [![Email badge](https://img.shields.io/badge/✉️-contact-brightgreen)](mailto:mcgeehee@gmail.com)</br>
 #
 I'm a software developer in Boulder, Colorado.
-I love solving problems and designing awesome wbesites and products.
-I was an ABA therapist working with kids and adults with autism before switching to software development, and I use the focus and tenacity I gained from that field to drive me to make better products and write cleaner code.
+I love solving problems and designing awesome websites and products.
+I was an ABA therapist working with kids and adults with autism before switching to software development, and I use the perspective I gained from that field to improve user experience and accessibility for all types of users.
+My focus and tenacity I sharpened in working in ABA helps me stay focused in my daily work and gives me the strength to push past roadblocks and not give up until I've solved something.
+I also have OCD.
+My OCD is a curse in some ways and a blessing in others.
+It can make simple things hard, but it also gives me laser focus and an unstoppable drive to understand things at deeper levels and to be the best at what I do.
+I also have a natural curiosity, and I don't feel settled until I understand things completely.
+I'm looking to join a team that has solid practices, challenges and allows me to grow, believes in work/life balance and strives to do things in the best way possible.
 #
 📗 Education</br>
 📜 Lambda School, Remote, Full-stack Web Development Academy, [🏫LambaSchool](https://lambdaschool.com/)</br>